 How to approach being treated differently

-These responses make it clear that those with Alzheimer’s often experience differences in the way they are treated by those around them, but what can be done to combat unwanted changes?
 Although every relationship is different, many of these changes are rooted in fear or misunderstandings.
-It’s important to remember that just as you may be adjusting to life with an Alzheimer’s diagnosis, so are those around you.
-Especially early on, having open and honest conversations with those around you about what you’re going through and what you need may be helpful.
-Telling friends and family members if you need to be out and about and included in plans or explaining how Alzheimer’s may impact you in the short term may be helpful.
-This way loved ones aren’t guessing what limitations you have (or might not have) or are assuming you have symptoms that you don’t, like losing your hearing or needing to be talked down to.
+It is important to remember that just as you may be adjusting to life with an Alzheimer's diagnosis, so are those around you.
+Having open and honest conversations with those around you about what you are going through and what you need may be helpful.
+This way loved ones are not guessing what limitations you have (or might not have).

 Outlining the ways you want to be treated as early as possible may help clear up any misconceptions or fears in those closest to you.
 Openly telling those you care about what you need and the way you want to be treated may help them recognize and stop behaviors before they start.
-It may be that they are not meaning to treat you any differently but are just unsure how to move forward on this journey with you.
+It may be that they are just unsure how to move forward on this journey with you.

 Have you been treated differently since your diagnosis?
 What steps have you taken to try to adjust the way others talk or behave around you?
 Tell us about your experience in the comments below, or share your story with the community.